microsoft/art/README.md

 ## Some Favorite Matches

-Shared portreyals of reverance over 3000 years:
+Shared portrayals of reverence over 3000 years:

 <p align="center">
   <img src="./media/match1.jpg" width=70%/>
 </p>

-How to match your watch to your ourfit and your dinnerware:
+How to match your watch to your outfit and your dinnerware:

 <p align="center">
   <img src="./media/match2.jpg" width=70%/>
 </p>

 ## Contributors